Petr Voříšek

-Petr Voříšek (born 19 March 1979, Děčín, Czechoslovakia) is a Czech footballer who currently plays for FK Junior Děčín as a defender or midfielder.
+Petr Voříšek (born 19 March 1979) is a Czech retired footballer who played as a defender or midfielder.

-He has played for the Czech Republic national football team (4 times) and Rapid Vienna, SV Pasching, FK Mladá Boleslav, FK Teplice, FK Chomutov, Sparta Prague and SC Rheindorf Altach.
+He spent most of his career in FK Teplice, AC Sparta Prague and various clubs in the Austrian Football Bundesliga.
+He has played for the Czech Republic national football team (4 times).
 Voříšek was also part of the Czech side which won the UEFA U-21 Championships in 2002.

 Career

 Later career

-After a year at SC Altach, Vorisek moved to the Regionalliga Mitte for SV Wallern.
+After a year at SC Altach, Voříšek moved to the Regionalliga Mitte for SV Wallern.
 He spent four years there, with the best performance in 2013/2014 with a fourth place in the table.
 He was also appointed player-manager for the 2015–16 season.